 Excerpted from Spin It! by Lee Raven, edited by Traci Bunkers

-1 rubber grommet with an inside diameter of 3⁄8 inch and an outside diameter of 5⁄8 inch
+- 1 rubber grommet with an inside diameter of 3⁄8" and an outside diameter of 5⁄8"

 With the marker, draw a clockwise arrow on the top CD.
 Place the two CDs together and insert the grommet through the center hole of the CDs so that the CDs rest inside the groove.
 Insert the dowel through the grommet and position the CDs about 2 inches down from the hook for a top whorl spindle or 10 inches down for a bottom whorl spindle.